ThomasDosio/Assignment2/Assignment2part2/worksheet.md

 However, we also know that if we have a sentence with just a V and an S these also have to be in the right order.
 Therefore, we can turn half the values of the permutations to false for each 2-letter sentence.

 Lastly, if we have any permutations that are still true we want to print the string we are working on with the corresponding permutation.
 This is what the last part of the printTrue method does.
 It calls the prettyPrint method that produces the output in the format we require.

+In figure 3, there is a worked example of how this algorithm works through the possible valid strings of sentences for VSOVS with the V shown as a blue triangle, the S as a yellow square and the O as an orange circle.
+It shows how the algorithm changes the truth values of the permutations for each sentence.
+The permutations associated with green ticks are true and the ones associated with red crosses are false.
+The figure shows the two resulting true permutations for each way of splitting the string.
+Lastly figure 3 shows the expected output for that string.

 # Conclusion #